 Considerations may include availability of space and funding.

+Any tuition amounts charged to students permitted early entry under this Policy shall be the same as that charged to other tuition paying students who meet statutory age requirements.

 Proof of Age

 Upon enrollment for the first time in any elementary or secondary school, a student or student's parent shall provide: